 Disney’s VIP Tour Services

-If your budget can stretch out Private Tours offer the ultimate way to experience Walt Disney World.
+If your budget can stretch out, Private Tours offers the ultimate way to experience Walt Disney World.
 Priced between $425- $625 per hour depending on the season, your VIP Tour Guide will design the ultimate tour based on your preferences.

 Disney’s VIP Private Tours are for up to 10 guests and last a minimum of 7 hours.
-Despite the price they are popular and you must arrange early.
+Despite the price they are popular, and you must arrange them early.

-Finally, everything at Walt Disney World has a price including private character meetings!
-If you have a dream experience just ask.
+Finally, everything at Walt Disney World has a price, including private character meetings!
+If you have a dream experience, ask.

 Click here to learn more about Disney’s VIP Tours.